zappascout/devil_notes-sources/docs/notes_16_devil.md

 wrote *NeuroTribes*, he had come to agree with most experts that any perceived connection between Silicon Valley and autism was illusory.
 Baron-Cohen's *The Pattern Seekers* suggests his original journalistic instincts were not far off.
-Like neuroscience, this is an especially fascinating and fast-moving area of study right now.
+Like neuroscience in general, this is an especially fascinating and fast-moving area of study right now.

 ==identifying autism with what he called "the extreme male